Kostia7177/proto-transformer/README.md

 + AnswerHdr &answerHdr **<--** where to put answer header
 + vector<AnswerDataRepr> &answerData

-If any objects of a server address space are desired to be available for all requests of all sessions, it is recommended to aggregate them to any structure and to pass to a payload code as one object.
+If any objects of a server address space are desired to be available for all requests of all sessions, it is recommended to aggregate them to any structure and to pass to a payload code as one object (see suchATricky1 for example) .

 1. const SessionHdr &sessionHeader
 1. const RequestHdr &requestHdr